adewalegeorge/imagery/README.md

 ## Deploying to the Cloud

 You can deploy this API to platforms like Render, Fly.io, DigitalOcean, or Google Cloud Run.
 Make sure to install `libvips` and `pkg-config` in your deployment environment (see Dockerfile example in the repo).
+The Dockerfile uses Go 1.24+ to match the project requirements.

 ## License